bola-de-gude-12/docs/Continia Expense Management/Setting up Expense Management/Setting up general business functionality/Setting up Fields.md

 ---
-title: Setting Up Fields
+title: Setting up fields
-date: 18-03-2025
+date: 28-07-2025
 description:
 id: EM-80
 lang: en
 ---

-# Setting Up Fields
+# Setting up fields

 With Expense Management, you can easily configure the fields relevant to your organization when creating expenses, mileages, per diems, and expense reports.
 For each document type, it’s possible to define what fields are visible to expense users in the Expense App and the Expense Portal.